ellenlawrence/Hackbright-Project/README.md

 The signup and login pages both feature a video of the Golden Gate Bridge as the background.
 The password field includes a toggle button that allows the user to either view or hide their password.
-There is also a *very* important Terms of Service that must be viewed and agreed to before a user account can be created.
+There is also a *very* important Terms of Service that must be viewed and agreed to before a user account can be created... ;)

 ![alt text](https://github.com/ellenlawrence/DayMap/blob/master/static/images/prof-page.png "DayMap Profile Page")